MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-3.md

 *Successor* means an entity that has replaced a predecessor by acquiring the assets and carrying out the affairs of the predecessor under a new name (often through acquisition or merger).
 The term “successor” does not include new offices/divisions of the same company or a company that only changes its name.
 The extent of the responsibility of the successor for the liabilities of the predecessor may vary, depending on State law and specific circumstances.

-*Veteran-owned small business concern* means a small business concern -
+*Veteran-owned small business concern* means a small business concern—

 (1) Not less than 51 percent of which is owned by one or more veterans (as defined at 38 U.S.C.
 101(2)) or, in the case of any publicly owned business, not less than 51 percent of the stock of which is owned by one or more veterans; and